apache/datafusion/docs/source/library-user-guide/working-with-exprs.md

 ## Getting the data type of the expression

-The `arrow::datatypes::DataType` of the expression can be obtained by calling the `get_type` given the schema
+The `arrow::datatypes::DataType` of the expression can be obtained by calling the `get_type` given something that implements `Expr::Schemable`, for example a `DFschema` object:

 ```rust
 use arrow_schema::DataType;